matsen/pplacer/docs/details/guppy_kr.rst

-``kr`` calculates the Katorovich-Rubinstein distance between collections of placements (given by their place files).
+``kr`` calculates the Kantorovich-Rubinstein distance between collections of placements (given by their place files).

 .. math::